Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

         ------
         WacomServiceException
-            If the graph service returns an error code
+            If the graph service returns an error code ValueError
+            If more than 100 entities are given

     `delete_entity(self, uri: str, force: bool = False, auth_key: Optional[str] = None, max_retries: int = 3, backoff_factor: float = 0.1)`
     :   Deletes an entity.